rtuck99/openhab-binding/com.qubular.openhab-binding-vicare-bundle/README.md

 Supported Features
 ------------------

+Below is an incomplete summary of the main features supported - depending on your boiler model and/or heating configuration some or all of these may or may not be present:

 * Read and write of active heating circuit operating mode.
 * Temperature sensors
 * Temperature setpoints (read/write)